-Now, we’re going to check out the latest action encompassing Weight Watchers International, Inc. (NYSE:WTW).
+Let’s analyze the new hedge fund action encompassing Weight Watchers International, Inc. (NASDAQ:WTW).